-Lawyers and paralegals who have been practising law or providing legal services for more than 2 years must complete in each calendar year at least 12 CPD Hours in Eligible Educational Activities (PDF) consisting of a minimum of 3 Professionalism Hours on topics related to professional responsibility, ethics and/or practice management and up to 9 Substantive Hours per year.
+Lawyers and paralegals who are practising law or providing legal services must complete in each calendar year at least 12 CPD Hours in Eligible Educational Activities consisting of a minimum of 3 Professionalism Hours on topics related to professional responsibility, ethics and/or practice management and up to 9 Substantive Hours per year.

 Who has to fulfill the CPD Requirement?

 Lawyers and paralegals in the 100% fee-paying category are subject to the requirement.
 In addition, lawyers and paralegals in other fee categories who are providing legal services that are either based on Ontario or Canadian law (including on a pro bono basis), or as a life member, are subject to the requirement.
 Members in fee categories other than the 100% category who are not practising Ontario or Canadian law are exempt from the CPD requirement.
 See Fee Categories for more information.
 Members who need guidance to determine their membership category should contact the Law Society's Client Service Centre at (416) 947-3315, or toll-free at 1-800-668-7380, ext.
 3315.

 What is the purpose of the CPD Requirement?